Hiking and Paddling for Kids

 - Let someone at home know your hike plans in advance.

-- Stay together as a group, hiking at the pace of slower walkers.
+- Stay together as a group, hike at the pace of slower walkers.
 If older children want to walk faster than younger ones, designate an easy-to-find meeting spot.

 - Know your route.
 Follow a map or ask a forest ranger about the trail.